5 Things You Might Not Know About Oral Cancer

 5. If oral cancer is discovered early enough, the cure rate is around 90%

 The biggest concern about oral cancer is that it is not discovered soon enough.
 That is why it is important not to overlook any suspicious bumps that appear in your mouth, and to give your oral surgeon a call as soon as you see it.

 Head and neck cancers are not usually discovered soon enough.
-Make sure you are practicing regular self-examinations, and contact our office today at Vero Beach Office Phone Number (772) 770-9191 for an oral cancer screening!
+Make sure you are practicing regular self-examinations, and contact our office today at Vero Beach Surgical Arts Phone Number (772) 770-9191 for an oral cancer screening!